backube/volsync/docs/usage/rsync/db_example_cli.rst

 This example will sync data from mysql database persistent volumes For this example, sync will happen within a single cluster and 2 namespaces.
-Also, the copy method in this example is "None" for both source and destination.
-This means data will be synced directly from source PV to dest PV.
-Because of this, before the sync, the source deployment must be scaled to 0 to allow scribe to bind to the PV during replication.

-TODO: Add example using SnapShot CopyMethod

 .. note::
     * :doc:`Cluster must have the scribe operator installed </installation/index>`.